Samar State University: History

 In 2003, Republic Act 9313 was passed into law which converted Samar State Polytechnic College into a university and renamed it as Samar State University, incorporating into the system Wright Vocational School in Paranas, Samar.

 Campus life

 There are numerous clubs and organizations based in the main campus and branches of Samar State University.

+Among others, the most active organizations is the Social Studies Circle, PICE, Society of English Majors, PIKTAW, etc.

 Athletics

 The university is an active member of the State Colleges and Universities Athletic Association where it plays in the regional level of competition to advance into the national level of the league.
 It also participates in the Eastern Visayas Regional Athletic Association as among participatings teams from the province of Samar.